avrilcoghlan/vibriowatch/docs/source/vibriogenomes.rst

 The approximately 4700 isolates were collected between 1916 and 2020.
 As we put more and more genomes into Pathogenwatch for *V. cholerae*, the map will be updated, and we hope to cover a larger time span.

-In the next sections, we will explain some analyses that can be carried out on the VibrioWatch website, both of the approximately 4700 genomes already uploaded, but also of genomes that you upload yourself into your private space in the VibrioWatch website.
+In the next sections, we will explain some analyses that can be carried out on the VibrioWatch website.
+These analyses will be both of the approximately 4700 genomes already uploaded, but also of genomes that you upload yourself into your private space in the VibrioWatch website.

 Contact
 -------